Three Godfathers (1936 film): Plot

 Doc and Gus want to take the baby with them, but Bob is in favor of "putting him out of his misery."
 In the morning, they find that their horses dead from drinking at the dynamited well.
 They must go back to New Jerusalem.

 Bob hands a can of milk to each man and starts to drink his.
 Doc buys it for the baby with his share of the stolen gold.
 His arm is festering, but he carries the child.
 He writes out a will that he gives to Gus.
 Finally, unable to go any further, Doc tells them to take the baby and leave him.
 As Gus and Bob walk away, a shot rings out.

 Later, while Bob sleeps, Gus hesitatingly says a prayer.
 He leaves his share of the gold and the will beside the baby and walks into the desert.

-In the morning, Bob reads the will, which is actually a note to him from Doc asking him to "give the kid an even break."
+In the morning, Bob reads the will, which is actually a note to him from Doc asking him to "give the kid an even break".
 However, he leaves the baby behind.
 When the child wails, Bob shoots a rattlesnake near the baby.
 Telling himself that he is crazy, he picks up the baby and sets off.
 He gives the child the last of the water.
 Eventually, Bob drops everything except the boy.
 At last in despair, he falls to his knees and prays.
-Suddenly he sees the signposts at the poisoned well.
-They are 5 1/2 miles from New Jerusalem; he remembers Doc saying that it would take an hour for a man to die from the poisoned water.
-Saying "Here's to you kid," he drinks deeply.
+Suddenly, he sees the signposts at the poisoned well.
+They are 5 1/2 miles (8.9 km) from New Jerusalem; he remembers Doc saying that it would take an hour for a man to die from the poisoned water.
+Saying "Here's to you, kid !", he drinks deeply.

 Bob stumbles into town.
 Everyone is in church.
 He staggers in, kneels and gives Molly the baby.
 He struggles to his feet, turns and falls, dead.
 As Molly carries the baby down the aisle, someone notices that he is using Bob's watch as a teething ring and wonders where Bob stole it.
 Molly says it was his mother's.